notoriousno/klein-basics/nonblocking.rst

 "Coroutines"
 ------------

-With the advent of Tornado, many have grown to like coroutines as opposed to callbacks or promise approaches.
+With the advent of Tornado, many have grown to like coroutines as opposed to callbacks or promise approaches for web development.
 Klein can leverage what are known as ``inlineCallbacks`` which work very similarly to coroutines.
-With coroutines and ``inlineCallbacks``, you can "wait" or ``yield`` a result without blocking your entire application.:
+With coroutines and ``inlineCallbacks``, you can "wait" or ``yield`` for a result without blocking your entire application.:

 .. code-block:: python